mika-s/mika-s.github.io/_posts/2019-05-27-notes-on-70-761-Querying-Data-with-Transact-SQL.markdown

 Amount of rows returned with `PERCENT` is rounded up.

-`ORDER BY` should be used with `TOP`, otherwise the order is non-deterministic and pretty much like the data is stored on disk.
+`ORDER BY` should also be used when using `TOP`, otherwise the order is non-deterministic and pretty much like the data is stored on disk.

 <a name="select_with_offset_and_fetch"></a>